Skip to main content

 Playing around with the integrator, We can always find solutions which resemble the experiments.
 In the case of the recovery from inactivation, it is notable that the mechanism translates in a straightforward way!

-I have used this small system to connect introduce concepts in genetics, synthetic biology, differential equations, computational physics and recently in physics informed machine learning to audiences of a very varied nature, and thought It would be nice to have it more or less documented in an organised and interactive way accessible for future use.
+I have used this small system to connect and introduce concepts in genetics, synthetic biology, differential equations, computational physics and recently in physics informed machine learning to audiences of a very varied nature, and thought It would be nice to have it more or less documented in an organised and interactive way accessible for future use.

 This is the first out of two entries in the series, the other one linking chemical reactions and electronic circuits.